woolleyj20/Algorithm-Term-Project/README.md

 # Creating Community Small Groups
 A work by: Nathan Lee, Jason Woolley and Jason Djajasasmita.

+## Introduction
 The problem that we are trying to tackle is one in which we have a group of people that attend the same church but do not know each other very well.
 In order for these members to really get to know each other, they wish to visit each other's houses for small group which occurs once a week.
 Couples at this church wish to stay in the same small group as their respective partner each week.
 The end goal of our program is for each of the members of the church to visit the houses of all other members within the minimum number of weeks possible.

 ## Description
+The program takes in a list of people and couples in a text file and outputs a list of evenly distributed groups for each iteration every week with a person or a couple marked as a host in each group.
 The goal of our project is to get experience using Java, the external Graph library, and gain experience analyzing the time complexity of our solution.
 Another purpose of this project is to gain experience finding and using greedy algorithms for complex problems.
 We used Java to program our algorithm and used JGrapht as our external graph library.

 ## Requirements
 In order to run the Jar file on the command line you must have Java 15.0.2 (most recent version) installed on your computer.